ZeroMemoryEx/Blackout/README.md

 # Blackout

-* leveraging vulnerabilities in the gmer.sys driver to effectively disabling or killing EDRs and AVs.
+* leveraging gmer.sys driver to effectively disabling or killing EDRs and AVs.

 # usage